 There are many ways to get involved in your community.
-One way is to volunteer to serve on one of the city's official Boards or Committees.
-The following boards and committees periodically have openings: Planning Commission, Library Board, Parks Board, SandyNet Board, Transit Advisory Committee, Budget Committee, and Sign Review Committee.
+One way is to volunteer to serve on one of the city's official Advisory boards or committees.
+The following boards and committees periodically have openings: Planning Commission, Library Advisory Board, Parks Board, SandyNet Board, Transit Advisory Board, and Budget Committee.

 If speeding traffic is a problem in a neighborhood, it is sometimes possible to deal with the problem with changes to the street (for example, curb extensions, traffic circles, speed humps, etc.).
 The city has developed a Neighborhood Traffic Management Program that gives residents tools for dealing with traffic problems.